Are you looking for some of the most inspiring English words with deep meaning?

 Hereditary – passing naturally from parent to child.

-Benefactor – a doer of kindly and charitable acts.
+Benefactor – a doer of kind and charitable acts.

-Polytechnic – pertaining to embracing or practicing many arts.
+Polytechnic – about embracing or practicing many arts.

 Convalescence – the state of progressive restoration to health and strength after the cessation of disease.

 Iridescent – exhibiting the changing rainbow colors, use of the interference of the light.

 Perpetuate – to preserve from extinction or oblivion.

 Polygamy – the fact or condition of having more than one wife or husband at once.